Turn a LinkedIn post into infinite leads

 If you already have Houston installed and set up, skip to Step 2.

-2. Enter the invite code: getsh*tdone (all lowercase, with the asterisk) and download the right version for your system: Mac or Windows.
+- Enter your contact details and download the right version for your system: Mac or Windows.

 Windows may show "Windows protected your PC".
 That's normal: Houston is in beta on Windows.
 Click More info and then Run anyway.